 But you can always swim and make some friends in the little tub of a pool.
 Don’t panic if you’ve left your towel in your tent - you can get one at the bar.
 And whilst you’re there get some chips and a beer.
 Rude not to really.

 There are hiking trails along the river from the campsite.

-Lodge activities include looking for desert elephants, tracking rhino, trips to the indigenous Himba tribes’ villages, rock art trips and bird watching excursions.
+Lodge activities include looking for desert elephants, trips to the indigenous Himba tribes’ villages, rock art trips and bird watching excursions.

 Or just enjoy being in the middle of nowhere in the Namibian desert.